Skip to content

 There is nothing quite like owning your own home.
 However, you must understand that many property records are New Jersey public records.
 Your information and property ownership details will be available to anyone who wants to look them up.
 As property changes hands, more paperwork is generated to document the chain of title.

 Deeds tell the story about who owned the property and when.
 They also validate legal property transfers.
-In some cases, the property is sold from seller to buyer, and in other instances, it may be gifted to heirs.
+In some cases, the property is sold from seller to buyer; in other instances, it may be gifted to heirs.
 Property changes hands in a myriad of ways.
 Deeds document it all.

 New Jersey Titles